The world, of course, remembers the monster, not the man.

 — Igor, Victor Frankenstein

 Shroud represents your mastery of shadowcraft, allowing to twist and manipulate the darkness around you.
-As many horror abilities rely on ambient illumination, having a mastery of shadowcraft is one of the most foundational skills taught to young horrors.
+Because many horror abilities rely on ambient illumination, mastery of shadowcraft is among the most foundational skills taught to young horrors.
+Shroud doesn't create darkness from nothing, but it allows you to stretch and extend existing shadows into gloom.

-In general terms, Spellcraft is used in checks specifically related to a horror's general mastery over their fear-based powers.
-All horrors start with 1 rank in Shroud.
+In general terms, Shroud is used in checks specifically related to a horror's general mastery over their fear-based powers.
+All horrors start at Apprentice Proficiency with Shroud.

-You can mold and shape shadows in Close range, bending the darkness to your will.
-There must be shadows in the area for you to sculpt.
+You mold and shape the ambient shadows in Close Range, bending the darkness to your will.
+There must be physical shadows in the area to sculpt; you cannot sculpt magical light or magical darkness.
 You can increase or decrease the darkness in Close range by 1 step.
-This change reverts when you stop Concentrating on the darkness.

 All horrors incarnate a primordial fear.
 Over the centuries, these fears have become filtered through humanity's collective unconsciousness into certain archetypal forms.